Yu-Gi-Oh! The Dark Side of Dimensions: Plot

-Meanwhile as Seto Kaiba has a computer that rebuilds the Millennium Puzzle and discovers the last two pieces are missing.
-He abducts Diva and approaches Yugi, so he can have the two take part in the showcasing of his updated Duel Disk virtual reality technology.
-He intends to duel both Diva and Yugi, while gambling their pieces of the puzzle.
-However, Yugi is furious with Diva over what he has done to Bakura and insists he will duel him instead, which Kaiba agrees to.
+Kaiba rebuilds the Millennium Puzzle and discovers that the last two pieces are missing.
+He abducts Diva and approaches Yugi so they can duel to showcase his updated Duel Disk virtual reality technology while wagering their pieces of the puzzle.
+However, Yugi, furious with Diva for what he did to Bakura, decides to duel him instead, which Kaiba agrees to.
+Yugi defeats Diva, resulting in Bakura returning to the real world.

-Yugi defeats Diva, resulting in Bakura's return to reality, and while dueling Kaiba, Yugi re-completes the Millennium Puzzle to demonstrate that the spirit of Atem is no longer inside it.
-Diva becomes corrupted by the incredible evil powers of the Millennium Ring, and duels both Yugi and Kaiba.
-Kaiba sacrifices himself during the Duel and makes a final plea for Yugi to call forth Atem.
-Yugi puts on the puzzle and continues the Duel.
-Towards the end, Yugi's body reaches its limits and he finds himself incapable of drawing his next card.
-He weakly stating that he believes in the heart of the cards in and begins to black out, but is suddenly engulfed in a beam of golden light.
-Pharaoh Atem, dressed in the Domino High School uniform, possesses Yugi's body once again, thanks to the recompletion of the Millennium Puzzle and becomes a hero again.
-Without speaking, Atem Summons "Palladium Oracle Mahad", who kneels before him.
-"Mahad" then defeats Diva, whose body reverts to normal, before disappearing.
-Atem and Yugi separate into two bodies and Atem and the Millennium Puzzle then fade away, and Kaiba and everyone else return to reality.
+While dueling Kaiba, Yugi reassembles the Millennium Puzzle to prove that Atem's spirit is no longer inside.
+Diva becomes corrupted by the Millennium Ring's evil power and duels Yugi and Kaiba, during which Kaiba sacrifices himself and tells Yugi to summon Atem.
+Yugi puts on the Puzzle and continues the Duel, but is physically unable to draw his next card and begins to black out.
+However, he is suddenly engulfed by a beam of golden light and Atem returns.
+He possesses Yugi's body and defeats Diva, who returns to normal before disappearing.
+Atem and Yugi bid each other farewell, and Atem and the Millennium Puzzle then fade away.

-The story concludes with Yugi and friends graduating.
-The party sees Tēa off at the airport as she goes off to pursue her lifelong dream of becoming a professional dancer in New York City.
-Meanwhile Kaiba uses his technology in conjunction with the Quantum Cube to transport his own consciousness to the Afterlife.
-He challenges Pharaoh Atem, sitting on his throne, who responds with a confident smile as the film ends.
+Yugi and his friends graduate from high school and see Téa off at the airport as she leaves to pursue her lifelong dream of becoming a professional dancer in New York City.
+Meanwhile, Kaiba uses his technology in conjunction with the Quantum Cube to transport his consciousness to the afterlife and challenge Atem to a duel.
+Atem smiles as Kaiba approaches.

-Voice Cast
+Voice cast

 Production

 The film was announced in the West prior to its announcement in Japan.
 4K Media Inc. announced the film on the official Yu-Gi-Oh! website, that the movie was in development in Japan and that they were shopping for a distributor in all non-Asian territories.
-The film's teaser trailer was first shown in a panel featuring Kazuki Takahashi at San Diego Comic-Con 2015.
+The film's teaser trailer was first shown in a panel featuring Kazuki Takahashi at the 2015 San Diego Comic-Con.
 It was later uploaded to the official yugioh.com YouTube channel.
 Original Yu-Gi-Oh! manga creator Kazuki Takahashi personally drew the keyframes for one of the film's sequences.
 4K Media held a contest in August 2016, offering fans the chance to provide voices for the English-language release of the film.